 - Paying off credit card debt should be your first priority for that extra money

 - If you’re in the process of building an emergency fund (about 3 months income) – put your money here.

 - If your emergency fund is solid, put the money in an accessible online savings account where you earn a higher interest rate (I personally have my savings in an ALLY checking account).
 If you can be accepted by a Credit Union, these banks provide the highest interest rates.
 Check out CULookup.com to see which ones will take you.

 How it’s done:

-Through your bank: Open a second bank account for savings (even if it is not the same bank) that is separate from your checking.
+Through your bank: Open a second bank account for savings with a bank like BB&T (even if it is not the same bank) that is separate from your checking.
 After every paycheck or once every month, schedule a certain amount of money to be automatically taken from your checking account and placed in your savings account.